foldda/charian/README.md

 Charian is aimed at the specific pain point of **integration between systems you don't fully control** — connecting a legacy system to a modern one, exchanging data with a third-party vendor, or maintaining a pipeline where the data model on either end changes independently and without warning.
 In these situations, a shared schema becomes a liability: every change on one side risks a synchronized (and often coordinated, multi-team) update on the other, or the pipeline breaks.

-Because of late-binding, Charian allows flexible handling of data's schema changes, even processing data of multiple schema versions concurrently and dynamically.
+Charian allows flexible handling of data's schema changes, even processing data of multiple schema versions concurrently and dynamically.
 This trades the schema's built-in validation for structural independence — a fair trade when the alternative is fragile, tightly-coupled pipelines between systems that were never designed to evolve together.

 ### When to use Charian